ICCA Partnerships

 ICCA is thrilled to partner with TOAF (Toronto Outdoor Art Fair) to spotlight the recipients of the Emerging Artists by Emerging Curator Award.
 This collaboration with curator Jesse King highlights the works of Alex Millington, Matthew Walton, and Lauren Rice in Blushing Bodies, a curatorial showcase exploring queer identity, the human body, and form.
 The artists, each participating in TOAF for the first time, have already gained significant recognition for their unique practices.
 ICCA is proud to support this award and the showcase, and we look forward to seeing how these emerging artists continue to evolve.
 Additionally, Jesse King’s insightful curatorial essay further enriches the exhibition’s themes.
 Special thanks to Barry & Laurie Green Family Charitable Trust and ICCA for making this collaboration possible.

-Read Jesse’s Debut Curatorial Showcase Essay
+Read Jesse’s TOAF64 Showcase Essay

 We’re co-organizing an artist-led legal session for Indigenous artists, designers, and/or creatives, loosely informed by the “Legal Considerations for Indigenous Artists & Designers: An Introductory Guide.”